 because this hearty minestrone stores so well, i highly suggest making a double batch. you can portion out any extras into freezer-safe containers (i love using jars like these!) & store in your freezer for up to 3 months.

 thaw it out, heat it up, & you’ll have yourself the easiest cozy soup dinner of all time.

-so go ahead…make a double batch. i promise you won’t regret it!
+Go ahead…make a double batch. i promise you won’t regret it!

-if you love this hearty minestrone soup recipe, here are a few other amazing soup, stew & chili recipes you have to try!
+If you love this hearty minestrone soup recipe, here are a few other amazing soup, stew & chili recipes you have to try!

 - my favorite white chili with pulled chicken & beer

 - chipotle turkey chili with chickpeas & kale